akshayshringi/calculator/README.md

 #Media

-This package saves uploaded files and links them with models
+This package is used for calculation

 ## Installation